gammasoft71/Examples_Qt/README.md

 [FolderBrowserDialog](Qt.Widgets/Dialogs/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with QFileDialog.

-[FontDialog](Qt.Widgets/Dialogs/FontDialog) Shows how to create a FontDialog with Qfontdialog.
+[FontDialog](Qt.Widgets/Dialogs/FontDialog) Shows how to create a FontDialog with QFontDialog.

+[MessageBox](Qt.Widgets/Dialogs/MessageBox) Shows how to create a MessageBox with QMessageBox.

 [OpenFileDialog](Qt.Widgets/Dialogs/OpenFileDialog) Shows how to create an OpenFileDialog with QFileDialog.

-[MessageBox](Qt.Widgets/Dialogs/MessageBox) Shows how to create a MessageBox with QMessageBox.

 [SaveFileDialog](Qt.Widgets/Dialogs/SaveFileDialog) Shows how to create an SaveFileDialog with QFileDialog.